Company - HEMA

 Context

-Google approached Accenture to support Hema with
+Google reached out to Accenture Song to help Hema with Website navigation optimisation.

 Note!
 All the rights are reserved to Accenture Song, Google and Hema.
 The work was done my be as I worked at Accenture Song.